SuRBe Founder & Lead

 Senior Lecturer in Architectural Design & Technology

-CSAD Professional Doctorate Coordinator DEng, DProf (Art & Design), DSBEChairman of the Chartered Association of Building Engineers Wales Region
+CSAD Professional Doctorate Coordinator DEng, DProf (Art & Design), DSBE, Chairman of Chartered Association of Building Engineers Wales Region

 Chartered Building Engineer

-Fellow of the Chairman Chartered Association of Building Engineers (CABE)
+Fellow of the Chartered Association of Building Engineers (CABE)

 Fellow of the Higher Education Academy (HEA)